metalama/Metalama.Documentation/content/conceptual/aspects/advising/introducing-types.md

 Ideally, the aspect should also test that the source type does not have another constructor or any settable property, but this is skipped in this example.

-A key element of design in the aspect is the `PropertyMapping` record, which maps a property of the source type to the corresponding property in the `Builder` type, the corresponding constructor parameter in the `Builder` type, and the corresponding parameter in the source type.
+A key element of the design in the aspect is the `PropertyMapping` record, which maps a property of the source type to the corresponding property in the `Builder` type, the corresponding constructor parameter in the `Builder` type, and the corresponding parameter in the source type.
 We build this list in the `BuildAspect` method.

 We use the `aspectBuilder.Tags` property to share this list with the template implementations, which can then read it from `meta.Tags.Source`.